emrickgarrett/PermutationsProblem/README.md

 // one class needs to have a main() method public class HelloWorld
 {
-  // arguments are passed using the text field below this editor public static void main(String[] args)
+  public static void main(String[] args)
   {
     String[] values = {"a", "b", "c", "d", "e"};